Skip to content

 format_

 target column format.
-By default the existing format or the default format for type_ is used.
+The default not_specified is a sentinel (different from None) and means "use the existing format or the default format for type_".

 not_specified